SparrowBrain/Playnite.GGDeals/README.md

 * The extension requires you to login into your GG.deals account;
 * The extension simulates clicks on the website on your behalf;
 * The extension does not use GG.deals API, instead it uses the website.
 Expect it to break when the website changes.
 Expect that I won't have the time to fix it.
-* The extension uses game name to add it to you library.
-If the game is Deluxe edition, Complete edition or any other subvariant it might fail to add it as such.
-Likewise, if there are multiple games with the same name, if might add the wrong one.
+* The extension uses game name to add it to your collection.
+If the game has Deluxe Edition, Complete Edition or any other subvariant it might fail to add the right one.
+Likewise, if there are multiple games with the same name, it might add the wrong one.

 ## Installation
 You can install it either from Playnite's addon browser, or from [the web addon browser](https://playnite.link/addons.html#SparrowBrain_GGDeals).